The Demandingness Objection

 According to utilitarianism, whether someone should be blamed for their actions is itself something to be decided by the consequences that blaming them would have.
 Blaming people whenever they fail to do the most good will likely have bad consequences, because it discourages people from even trying.
 Instead, utilitarianism will generally recommend praising people who take steps in the right direction, even if they fall short of the utilitarian ideal.
 This shows how the utilitarian notion of “wrongness” comes apart from the commonsense understanding of “wrongness”, which is much more tied to blameworthiness.

 Indeed, on a scalar or satisficing version of utilitarianism, doing less than the best need not be considered “wrong” at all.
 It’s simply less than would be ideal.
-Satisficing utilitarianism identifies some lower minimum threshold for what is “required” to avoid blameworthiness, whereas scalar consequentialism eschews such thresholds entirely, instead assessing the moral quality of actions on a continuous scale from better to worse.
+Satisficing utilitarianism identifies some lower minimum threshold for what is “required” to avoid blameworthiness.
+Scalar consequentialism eschews such thresholds entirely, instead assessing the moral quality of actions on a continuous scale from better to worse.
 It’s better for an affluent person to donate 10% of their income to charity than to donate only 1%, which itself is better than donating nothing at all.

 Debunking the Intuition